 You are always at risk of infections especially with any dental work or other surgical procedures where germs (Bacteria) can get into the blood stream and find their way to your knee.

-If you have any unexplained pain, swelling, or redness or if you feel generally poor, you should see your doctor as soon as possible.
+If you have any unexplained pain, swelling, or redness or if you feel generally poor, you should see Dr. Patel as soon as possible.

 Risks and Complications